espocrm/documentation/docs/development/metadata/entity-defs.md

 Duplicates attributes of a field.
 Some fields can require some processing when an entity is being duplicated.

+### duplicateIgnore

+*boolean*

+Do not carry over a field value when duplicating an entity.

 ### select

 *Object*